Language-Research-Technology/ldaca-website/content/news/posts/persistent-identifiers/index.md

 ## Digital Object Identifiers

-Contributors who allow {{< glossary_link display="LDaCA id="ldaca" >}} to make their data collections available through the portal can use the PIDs they have if they already follow a specific PID practice.
+Contributors who allow {{< glossary_link display="LDaCA" id="ldaca" >}} to make their data collections available through the portal can use the PIDs they have if they already follow a specific PID practice.
 However, if it is their first time obtaining a PID, we recommend DOIs as they are likely obtainable through a university library or institutional research repository.
 This has been the pattern with {{< glossary_link display="collections" id="collection" >}} in the LDaCA portal to date.
 DOIs are also available through general-purpose repositories like [Zenodo](https://zenodo.org/).

 <br>